Wentril/kubernetes_workshop/course.md

 immutable: true  # Makes the ConfigMap immutable
 ```

-NOTE: ConfigMap are not supposed to store large amounts of data (cannot exceed 1 MiB).
+NOTE: ConfigMap is not supposed to store large amounts of data (cannot exceed 1 MiB).
 If you need to store large configuration files, consider using a Persistent Volume or separate database.

 ### Secret